Kemango/The-Curse/README.md

 ![Mana_potion](https://user-images.githubusercontent.com/93504708/163419139-d39d9287-2a6a-459f-a393-eafa5de16910.gif)

 # Mobs
-Mobs will be spawned in each waves during the game. <br>
+Mobs will be spawned in different places each waves. <br>
 As the player survies each waves, different mobs will start to spawn into the game.
 - Water Ghost
   - It shoots water ball at the player